main-educational/intro_nilearn/content/functional-connectivity-with-nilearn.md

 roi_time_series.shape
 ```

-If you'll remember, when we first looked at the data its original dimensions were (50, 59, 50, 168).
+If you remember, when we first looked at the data, its original dimensions were (50, 59, 50, 168).
 Now, it has a shape of (168, 39).
 What happened?!